aaronparker/evergreen/docs/issues.md

 ### MicrosoftFSLogixApps

 Depending on release schedules, the preview version of the FSLogix Apps download may not be available.
-The preview version is found here: `https://aka.ms/fslogix/downloadpreview` - if no preview version is behind this URL, `Get-EvergreenApps -Name MicrosoftFSLogixApps` will return an error when attempting to resolve the preview URL, but will continue to return the release version.
+The preview version is found here: `https://aka.ms/fslogix/downloadpreview` - if no preview version is behind this URL, `Get-EvergreenApp -Name MicrosoftFSLogixApps` will return an error when attempting to resolve the preview URL, but will continue to return the release version.

 ### MicrosoftSsms